Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Most of the tourist sights in Seville are in the central area, which is flat and best explored on foot.
 Those travelling further afield will find buses the easiest and most economical way of getting around.
 Bus stops are easy to find on the main avenues and run on circular routes around the city, and line routes in all directions out of it.
 Bus routes emanate from Plaza Nueva, Plaza de la Encarnacion, La Barqueta, and Prado de San Sebastian.

-As with all Spanish cities, it is best to avoid driving in Seville as the roads are confusing and hard to negotiate.
-Spanish drivers are renowned for their casual and chaotic approach to rules of the road, and although rented cars are wonderful for excursions out of Seville, they are best kept parked at the hotel while sightseeing in the city.
-Those exploring the city on foot should be sure to get a map when wandering around neighbourhoods like Santa Cruz, as the narrow maze of streets can be rather confusing.
+As with all Spanish cities, it is best to avoid driving in Seville, as the roads are confusing and hard to negotiate.
+Spanish drivers are notorious for their casual and chaotic approach to rules of the road, and although rented cars are wonderful for excursions out of Seville, they are best kept parked at the hotel while sightseeing in the city.
+Those exploring the city on foot should be sure to get a map when wandering around neighbourhoods such as Santa Cruz, as the narrow maze of streets can be rather confusing.

-Wandering the narrow maze of Santa Cruz, Seville's most romantic neighbourhood - balconies, flowers and stately mansions - is one of the best tourist experiences in Spain, and can occupy visitors for days, with courtyard cafes, bars and restaurants to rest at whenever the charming labyrinth becomes overwhelming.
+Wandering the narrow maze of Santa Cruz, Seville's most romantic neighbourhood, and admiring its balconies, flowers and stately mansions is one of the best tourist experiences in Spain, and can occupy visitors for days, with courtyard cafes, bars and restaurants to rest at whenever the charming labyrinth becomes overwhelming.
 Seville is a city best explored on foot, and Santa Cruz is one of the districts where tourists can tap into the soul of this special Spanish destination.

 Other famous Seville attractions include the enormous Seville Cathedral, one of the biggest Gothic churches in the world; the recently renovated Plaza de Espana, the stately square constructed in 1929; and the Maria Luisa Park, one of the loveliest green lungs in Europe.
 However, the city's most famous attraction is the UNESCO-listed Alcazar of Seville, an ancient palace complex considered one of Spain's great treasures.
 Visitors to Seville should also be sure to take in a cultural performance as the city is alive with authentic Spanish music and Flamenco.